kineticsystem/vscode_ros2/README.md

 # VSCode and ROS2

-This document describes how to configure VSCode to build and run ROS2 projects.
+This documentation outlines the procedures for setting up Visual Studio Code (VSCode) to effectively build and execute ROS2 projects.

-## Open VSCode
+## Initialization of Visual Studio Code

-We assume you've installed VSCode without any additional extensions.
-In Ubuntu extensions are usually saved under the folder:
+For the purpose of this guide, it is presumed that Visual Studio Code has already been installed on your system without any additional extensions.
+In an Ubuntu environment, the extensions are commonly stored in the following directory:

 ```
 ~/.vscode
 ```

-To open an existing ROS2 repo, launch a terminal and move into your project workspace source folder.
-It must be the source folder, not the top workspace folder.
-For example
+To open an existing ROS2 repository, initiate a terminal and navigate to the src directory within your ROS2 workspace.
+It is crucial to ensure you are in the src directory, rather than the root workspace directory.
+For instance:

 ```
 ~/user/ros2_epick_gripper/src
 ```

-Then, run the following command which will open that folder in VSCode.
+Execute the following command to open this directory in VSCode:

 ```
 code .
 ```

-Once VSCode is up, you must to install Microsoft ROS extension and restart the editor.
+Upon launching VSCode, proceed to install the Microsoft ROS extension, followed by a restart of the editor.

 <img width="80px" src="svg/ros_extension.svg">

-This extension installs some dependencies like C/C++ and Python extensions.
+This extension will facilitate the installation of requisite dependencies such as the C/C++ and Python extensions.

 <img width="80px" src="svg/cpp_extension.svg"><img width="80px" src="svg/python_extension.svg">

+## Configuration Files

-You may have noticed that VSCode create a folder .vscode with two files:
+You may observe that VSCode generates a `.vscode` folder containing two configuration files:

 ```
 c_cpp_properties.json
 settings.json
 ```

-In the first file you may want to change the field `cppStandard` to `c++17`.
+Within `c_cpp_properties.json`, consider updating the `cppStandard` field to `c++17`.

-When you open a C++ file, VSCode may ask you to install the "C/C++ Extension pack".
-Please install it.
+When you open a C++ file, VSCode may prompt you to install the "C/C++ Extension Pack".
+Please comply with this request.

+## Navigation and Shortcuts

-You can easily navigate between cpp and hpp files using the keyboard shortcut
+You may conveniently toggle between `.cpp` and `.hpp` files using the following keyboard shortcut:

-`<alt> + o`
+`Alt + O`

+## Build Task Configuration

-At the moment, you don't have a build task set up.
-In the `.vscode` folder you must create a file called `tasks.json` with the following content:
+At this stage, no build task has been defined.
+To rectify this, create a `tasks.json` file within the `.vscode` folder and populate it with the following content:

 ```
 {